truemark/overwatch-support/README.md

 - It ensures creation of SSM parameters for OpenTelemetry (OTel) configurations for various environments.

 ### (i) Running the CDK for OtelSupport Stack
-When deploying the `OtelSupportStack` using AWS CDK, it is essential to specify the following context parameters to ensure the stack is configured correctly:
+When deploying the `OtelSupport` stack using AWS CDK, it is essential to specify the stack name `OtelSupport` as in the example below:

-- **`ecsPrometheusWriteEndpoint`**: The endpoint for ECS Prometheus write.
-- **`applicationPrometheusWriteEndpoint`**: The endpoint for application Prometheus write.
-- **`environmentName`**: The name of the environment (e.g., dev, test, prod).

 #### Example Command